 Walnut Grey Design.
 About me.
+The idealism of design?
 My offer.
 Contact.

 I believe design begins with our surroundings.
-I have the pleasure of living and working in a charming old bakery building: the historic Ormeau Bakery was in operation from 1890 to 2004 and is located in a modish neighbourhood in south Belfast.
-From here, I sit at my beloved Vitsœ 606 Universal Shelving System to write, lose myself in creative thought or simply watch the world pass by.
+I have the pleasure of living and working in a charming, historic bakery building, located in a modish neighbourhood in south Belfast.
+Known as the Ormeau Bakery, it once baked delicious breads and cakes from 1890 to 2004.
+From my apartment, I sit at my beloved Vitsœ 606 Universal Shelving System to write, lose myself in creative thought or simply watch the world pass by.

 Gerard McGuickin (Mr Walnut Grey).